-"Pride is a celebration of the LGBT community
+"Pride is a celebration of the LGBTQ community

 and to bring awareness of our struggle for equal rights."

 The month of June was chosen for LGBTQ Pride Month to commemorate the Stonewall riots, which occurred early on the morning of Saturday, 28 June 1969, in response to a police raid on the Stonewall Inn, a gay bar at 54 Christopher Street in New York City.
 The lesbian, gay, bisexual, transgender persons and drag queens rioted in anger at police harassment.
 This riot lasted for days and is the watershed moment for the LGBTQ rights movement and the impetus for organizing pride events.

 Pride means that every LGBTQ person can show the world who they really are without fear or shame and claim themselves an asset to society.
 Pride is showing people it is time to catch up with progressives and accept all people for who they truly are.
 Personally, Pride means having two sons, one straight and one gay, and expecting society to treat them equally. - Nancy Mullen